Joe Hawley

-Joseph Kelly Hawley (born October 22, 1988) is a former American football center who played for the Atlanta Falcons and the Tampa Bay Buccaneers of the National Football League (NFL).
-He was drafted by the Falcons with the 117th pick in the fourth round of the 2010 NFL Draft.
-He retired after becoming a free agent in March 2018.
+Joseph Robert Hawley (born October 22, 1988) is an American former professional football center who played for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League (NFL).
+He was selected by the Falcons with the 117th pick in the fourth round of the 2010 NFL draft.

-Early years
+Early life

 Hawley attended Esperanza High School in Anaheim, California.
 He began playing football as a freshman, and in his senior year, was named MVP and Male Athlete of the Year.
 He was a three-year letter winner and received Prep Star All West Region Honors.
-He was regarded as a three-star recruit by Rivals.com.
+He was regarded as a three-star recruit.

 Hawley recorded a school record 48 decleats as the Aztecs racked up an astounding 5,535 yards rushing, 7th most in California history, en route to the Division 1 CIF Championship game in 2005.
 He played in the Cali-Florida Bowl and the Orange County and LA Shriners All-Star games in 2006.
 Joe was Sunset League Offensive Lineman of the Year in 2004 and 2005; All-State Underclass, CalHiSports in 2004; All-State, First-team, CalHiSports in 2005; LA Times All-Star, First-team, in 2004 and 2005; All-Orange County, First-team, OC Register in 2004 and 2005; All-CIF Southern Section, All Divisions, First-team in 2005; and, All-CIF Southern Section, Division 1, First-team in 2004 and 2005.

 Professional career

 Atlanta Falcons

-Hawley was drafted in the fourth round of the 2010 NFL Draft by the Atlanta Falcons.
+Hawley was selected in the fourth round of the 2010 NFL draft by the Atlanta Falcons.
 On September 7, 2015, he was released by the Falcons.